 The Association of Food Technologists (AFT) promotes interest in the field of food technology and acquaints students with food science faculty.

 Collegiate FFA is a chapter in the National FFA Organization and mentors local FFA chapters.
 It is a voting member of the ACES Council open to all U of I undergraduate and graduate students.

 Collegiate Farm Bureau engages students in educational and leadership activities and networking opportunities.
 This grassroots organization brings together students from all majors interested in being voices for agriculture.
-Find them on Facebook.
+Find them on Facebook or contact Jason Emmert for more information.

 The Companion Animals Club provides educational resources and fun opportunities for all animal lovers to network.
 At our monthly meetings, guest speakers discuss a wide variety of topics from animal health to animal welfare and rescue.
 The Companion Animals Club also holds fundraisers to benefit local non-profit organizations and animal shelters.
 Contact Sarah Albert for more information.